Aatmaj9/Neural-Networks/Basic Components of NN/Loss Functions/Loss Functions.md

 ![image](https://github.com/user-attachments/assets/73b0e92f-f254-4176-b372-78e3dac89a60)

+where p(y∣x) is the probability of the correct output sequence given the input sequence.

 ### 2. Poisson Loss
 Poisson Loss is used for count data modeling the distribution of the predicted values as a Poisson distribution.

 ![image](https://github.com/user-attachments/assets/e148b675-96a5-4944-bbe6-f5a0e36a677c)

+y(hat)(i) is the predicted count and y(i) is the actual count.

 ### 3. Cosine Proximity Loss
 Cosine Proximity Loss measures the cosine similarity between the predicted and target vectors encouraging them to point in the same direction.